 disbursement against the beneficiaries with incentive grant provisions

 For part `a' above, MHSSP shall get funds through the State budget for project expenditure which shall be incurred centrally from SPMU.
 As the project shall be implemented through the main stream State Treasury System, the expenditure shall be recorded on cash payment basis.
-The accounting function shall be centralized at the office of SPMU, Kohima.
+The accounting function shall be centralized at the office of SPMU, Aizawl.
 Separate books of accounts shall be maintained by SPMU as per the accounting and reporting norms prescribed in General Financial Rules (GFR) as issued by GoI from time to time.

 6.3 Accounting Units